BlankCanvasStudio/bashparser/README.md

     - Takes: node and regex to find
     - Returns: list of strings which match the regex

-- find_specific_commands(node: bashlex.ast.node, commands_looking_for: list of str, saved_command_dictionary: dict, return_as_string: bool): This function checks the ast for exections of commands listed in the commands_looking_for.
+- find_specific_commands(node: bashlex.ast.node, commands_looking_for: list of str, saved_command_dictionary: dict, return_as_strings: bool): This function checks the ast for exections of commands listed in the commands_looking_for.
 If the command is found in the ast then its appended to an array as either a command node or the command string.
 This difference is specified using the return_as_string bool.
     - Takes: node object, list of commands to look for (a list of strings), a dictionary to save the commands to, and a bool identifying if the commands should be saved as nodes or strings
     - Returns: the updated command dictionary
+- find_specific_command(node: bashlex.ast.node, command: str, return_as_strings: bool): This function traverses the given node to find any instances of a command being executed.
+    - Takes: node object, command that you're looking for (as a string), and a boolean indicting if you want it to be returned as a string (True) or not (and have the nodes themselves be returned)
 - return_commands_from_variable_delcaraction(node: bashlex.ast.node): This function returns any commands that would be executed in a variable declaration via a command substitution.
 I.e. a=$(wget www.google.com).
     - Takes: node object
     - Returns: list of nodes
 - return_commands_from_command_substitutions(node: bashlex.ast.node): This function iterates through the ast to find any command substitutions and returns the commands these substitutions would be executing.
+    - Takes: node object
+    - Returns: list of nodes
+- return_commands_from_for_loops(node: bashlex.ast.node): This function looks through node for any for loops and returns all the command nodes in the for loops it finds.
     - Takes: node object
     - Returns: list of nodes

 - shift_tree_pos(node:bashlex.ast.node, shift_amount:int): This takes a node and the amount to shift all the pos values by.
 This is used to shift a nodes to start at any given value, instead of its offset in the string.
 Returns the node with the updated pos values
     - Takes: node object and the shift amount (int)